elielnfinic/neptune-core/README.md

  - Build for release and put the binaries in your local path (`~/.cargo/bin/`): `cargo install --locked --path .` (needs at least 3 GB of RAM and a few minutes)

+ ### MacOS

+ - Open a terminal to run the following commands.
+ - Make sure you have `Homebrew` installed.
+If not, install it from [here](https://brew.sh/).
+ - Install curl: `brew install curl`
+ - Install the rust compiler and accessories: `curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh`
+ - Source the rust environment: `source "$HOME/.cargo/env"`
+ - Install Xcode command line tools: `xcode-select --install`
+ - Install LevelDB: `brew install leveldb`
+ - Download the repository: `git clone https://github.com/Neptune-Crypto/neptune-core.git`
+ - Enter the repository: `cd neptune-core`
+ - Checkout the release branch `git checkout release`.
+(Alternatively, for the *unstable development* branch, skip this step.)

+ - Build for release and put the binaries in your local path (`~/.cargo/bin/`): `cargo install --locked --path .` (needs at least 4 GB of RAM and a few minutes)

 ### Windows

 To install Rust and cargo on Windows, you can follow [these instructions](https://doc.rust-lang.org/cargo/getting-started/installation.html).